andrew/ultimate-awesome/README.md

 - [awesome-list](https://github.com/component-driven/awesome-list) - Curated list of links on component-driven development and design systems.
 - [awesome-cka](https://github.com/krzko/awesome-cka) - ☸️ A curated list for awesome resources needed to pass your Certified Kubernetes Administrator (CKA) exam.
 - [awesome-linux-customization](https://github.com/myugan/awesome-linux-customization) - :books: An awesome list of customization tools for your UN*X/Linux desktop.
+- [awesome-naive](https://github.com/naive-ui/awesome-naive) - A curated list of awesome things related to Naive UI.
 - [Awesome-Generation-Acceleration](https://github.com/xuyang-liu16/Awesome-Generation-Acceleration) - 📚 Collection of awesome generation acceleration resources.
 - [awesome-amm](https://github.com/0xperp/awesome-amm) - Collection of AMMs, Orderbooks, and everything in between.
 - [awesome-software-supply-chain-security](https://github.com/bureado/awesome-software-supply-chain-security) - A compilation of resources in the software supply chain security domain, with emphasis on open source.
 - [awesome-latticeFPGAs](https://github.com/kelu124/awesome-latticeFPGAs) - :book: List of FPGA Lattice boards using open tools.
 - [Awesome-3D-AIGC](https://github.com/mdyao/Awesome-3D-AIGC) - A curated list of papers and open-source resources focused on 3D AIGC.
 - [Awesome-3D-LiDAR-Datasets](https://github.com/minwoo0611/Awesome-3D-LiDAR-Datasets) - This reposiotry is the collection for public 3D LiDAR datasets.
-- [awesome-naive](https://github.com/naive-ui/awesome-naive) - A curated list of awesome things related to Naive UI.
-- [awesome-post-quantum](https://github.com/veorq/awesome-post-quantum) - A curated list of resources about post-quantum cryptography.
 - [awesome-pretrained-stylegan](https://github.com/justinpinkney/awesome-pretrained-stylegan) - A collection of pre-trained StyleGAN models to download.
 - [Awesome-Multimodality](https://github.com/Yutong-Zhou-cv/Awesome-Multimodality) - A Survey on multimodal learning research.
 - [image2svg-awesome](https://github.com/fromtheexchange/image2svg-awesome) - All about image tracing and vectorization—the conversion of a raster image (jpg/png) to a vector image (svg).